 We have identified conditions and events that raise substantial doubt about our ability to continue as a going concern.
 To continue as a going concern, we must secure additional funding to support our current operating plan.
-As of December 31, 2017, we had approximately \$33.5 million in existing cash, cash equivalents and marketable securities.
-In the first quarter of 2018 to-date, we have raised an additional approximate \$1.9 million in net funding, including approximately \$0.5 million received in January 2018 related to the exercise of 0.5 million PIPE Warrants and \$1.4 million in net partnership-related funding in connection with the \$2.0 million milestone payment by EUSA for the February 2018 reimbursement approval by the NICE, for RCC in the UK that was received in March 2018, net of the corresponding 30% sub-license fee due to KHK.
-Based on these available cash resources, we do not have sufficient cash on hand to support current operations for at least the next twelve months from the date of filing this Annual Report on Form 10-K. This condition raises substantial doubt about our ability to continue as a going concern.
-We expect that, in order to obtain additional funding, we will need to receive additional milestone payments from our partners and / or complete public or private financings of debt or equity.
+As of December 31, 2018, we had approximately \$24.4 million in cash, cash equivalents and marketable securities.
+In February 2019, we sold approximately 12.5 million shares of our common stock pursuant to our sales agreement with SVB Leerink, or the Leerink Sales Agreement, and received approximately \$7.5 million in net proceeds.
+Based on our available cash resources, we do not have sufficient cash on hand to support current operations for at least the next twelve months from the date of filing this Annual Report on Form 10-K. This condition raises substantial doubt about our ability to continue as a going concern.
+We expect that, in order to obtain additional funding, we will need to receive additional milestone payments and royalties from our partners and / or complete additional public or private financings of debt or equity.
 We may also seek to procure additional funds through future arrangements with collaborators, licensees or other third parties, and these arrangements would generally require us to relinquish or encumber rights to some of our technologies or drug candidates.
-Moreover, we may not be able receive milestone payments or complete financings or enter into such arrangements on acceptable terms, if at all.
-For more information, refer to "-Liquidity and Capital Resources-Operating Capital Requirements and Going Concern" below and Note 1 to our consolidated financial statements included elsewhere in this Annual Report on Form 10-
+We may not receive milestone payments or be able to complete financings or enter into third-party arrangements on acceptable terms, if at all.
+For more information, refer to "Liquidity and Capital Resources-Liquidity and Going Concern" below and Note 1, "-Liquidity and Going Concern" of the Notes to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K.